 2022 is set to be an exciting year for queer literature.
 Here's our list of 40 books for teens and adults with LGBTQ+ representation to be hyped about.

 This started off as a list of 22 books, but quickly grew to 40 as it was too difficult to narrow down (and we could easily have included more).
 The growth we've seen the past few years in queer literature is encouraging, as is the increasing inclusion of more diverse characters in mainstream genres.

 Reading books about and by minorities helps us understand different cultures, sexualities and genders.
 This can help break stereotypes and build empathy, which is always a good thing.
-Which ones of these will make it on to your TBR?
+Which ones of the books below will you be adding to your reading list?

 1. Icebreaker by A.L.
 Graziadei

 An irresistible YA debut about two hockey players fighting to be the best--and the romance that catches them by surprise along the way.
 A story about falling in love, finding your team (on and off the ice), and choosing your own path.

 A pulse-pounding thriller about an impenetrable dome around Baltimore that is keeping the residents in and information from going out during a city-wide protest.
 As an aspiring journalist, Jamal Lawson packs up his camera and heads to Baltimore to document a rally protesting police brutality after another Black man is murdered.

 Genres: Science Fiction, Young Adult, Dystopia

 3. From Dust, A Flame by Rebecca Podos

 Hannah has spent her whole life on the move.
 No roots, no family but her mother and brother, and no explanations.
 All that changes on Hannah’s seventeenth birthday when she wakes up transformed, a pair of golden eyes with knife-slit pupils blinking back at her from the mirror.
 A contemporary Jewish fantasy of enduring love, unfathomable loss, and the power of stories to hold us together when it seems that nothing else can.